-At the AGM, first of all, the Directors' Report and Audited Financial Statements for
+At the AGM, first of all, the Directors' Report and Audited Financial Statements for the year ended 30 June 2021 were placed to approve.
+The shareholders unanimously approved the audited financial statements.

 Proposal for appointment of M/S Rahman Rahman Huq, Chartered Accountants (Affiliated with KPMG) as External Auditor of the Company to hold office till the conclusion of the next AGM for auditing the Company's accounts for the year ending 30 June 2022 was approved by the shareholders.